moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 ## Log track namespace and name {#logtrackname}

-TODO: Finalize on track naming

-Log tracks MUST use the namespace and track name format defined in Section 3 of {{MOQLOG}}.
-The Track Namespace consists of the tuples:
-`(moq://moq-syslog.arpa/logs-v1/),(resourceID)` where resourceID is a unique identifier for the publishing resource.
+The log track's namespace is defined by the {{tracknamespace}} field and converted to bytes according to {{namemapping}}.

-The Track Name is a single byte containing the log priority level in binary.
+The Track Name is the ASCII decimal representation of the log priority level (for example, "6" for Informational), mapped to bytes as defined in
+{{namemapping}}.
 Priority levels range from 0 (Emergency) to 7 (Debug), following syslog severity conventions.

 ## Log track Group ID and Object ID {#loggroupobject}